Dakshpatel1707/HireFlow-AI/README.md

 HireFlow AI is a full-stack AI-powered Job Portal and Applicant Tracking System (ATS) built using the MERN stack.

-It provides separate workflows for candidates and recruiters, along with AI-based resume analysis, candidate ranking, job matching, and application management.
+The platform provides separate workflows for candidates and recruiters.
+Candidates can discover and apply for jobs, upload resumes, track applications, and receive AI-based job recommendations.
+Recruiters can create and manage jobs, review applications, analyze resumes, rank candidates, and shortlist or reject applicants.

 ---